-- If the dough seems dry during the kneading step, add water ½ TBSP at a time, kneading between additions.
-If the dough seems too wet, add flour 2 TBSP at a time, kneading between additions.
+- If the dough seems dry during the kneading step, add water ½ teaspoon at a time, kneading between additions.
+If the dough seems too wet, add flour 2 tablespoons at a time, kneading between additions.
 This is a low hydration dough, so try not to add water unless you really think you need to.

 - If kneading the dough by hand, it will take about 8-10 minutes of hand kneading on a lightly floured countertop for the dough to come together.